 Student feedback so far:

 “It has encouraged me to think about the power that I hold simply by having the title of doctor.
-It has shown me that there is great importance in empowering my patients and being away of ways in which I may dis-empower my patients, even unintentionally.”
+It has shown me that there is great importance in empowering my patients and being aware of ways in which I may dis-empower my patients, even unintentionally.”

 “I don’t think I started this [study module] considering its personal impact on me.
 However, out of all the projects I have undertaken at medical school, this has probably had the greatest impact on my belief system.”